What Is Asbestos Exposure?

 Environmental Exposure

-A prime example of disaster exposure is the 2001 World Trade Center terrorist attack.
-The Twin Towers’ collapse released tons of asbestos into New York City’s air.
+A manmade example of disaster exposure is the 2001 World Trade Center terrorist attack.
+The twin towers’ collapse released tons of asbestos into New York City’s air.
 Researchers now track those exposed.
-An early study by the Environmental Health Perspective showed 70% of emergency responders had new or worsened respiratory issues in the years after the attack.
+A study showed 70% of emergency responders had respiratory issues in the years after the attack.

 Continued Learning